jotyGill/digitalocean-backup/README.md

                 [--delete-snap DELETE_SNAP] [--backup BACKUP] [--backup-all]
                 [--shutdown SHUTDOWN] [--powerup POWERUP]
                 [--restore-drop RESTORE_DROP] [--restore-to RESTORE_TO]
+                [token_id]

+positional arguments:
+  token_id              Specify token to be used, default=0, supply if you
+                        have multiple DO accounts

 optional arguments:
   -h, --help            show this help message and exit